-The school's attendance officer is Mrs Tammy Snape and can be contacted at tsnape@gamesley.derbyshire.sxch.uk or on 07922 576932.
+The school's attendance officer is Mrs Tammy Snape and she can be contacted via t.snape @gamesley.derbyshire.sch.uk or on 07922 576932.
 Staff, parents and pupils will be expected to contact the attendance officer for queries or concerns about attendance.